Create satisficing tables in R the formula way.

 The objective of tablespan

-is to provide a “good enough” approach to creating tables in R with simple formulas (inspired by tables
+is to provide a “good enough” approach to creating tables by leveraging R’s formulas.

 builds on the awesome packages openxlsx